Chiral Analysis of the Nucleon Mass and Sigma Commutator: Conclusion

 \section{Conclusion}

 We have presented a detailed study of the mass of the nucleon as a function of pion mass using finite range regularization to evaluate the self-energy integrals.
 The heavy baryon approximation is compared with a covariant scheme and a relativistic scheme.
 All three methods produce essentially identical fits to the lattice QCD results from the PACS-CS collaboration~\cite{PACSCSdata} over a wide range of pion mass, well beyond the power counting regime.
-The LECs derived from those fits are independent of the method used and agree well with those derived in earlier studies using $\chi$PT.
-A similar degree of model independence is found when the methods are applied to the other members of the nucleon octet.
+The renormalized residual series coefficients extracted from those fits are independent of the schemes used and agree well with low-energy constants found in earlier studies using $\chi$PT.
+A similar degree of scheme independence is found when the schemes are applied to the other members of the nucleon octet.
+This is contrary to the claims of literature where the heavy baryon approximation is deemed unsuitable.

 These schemes were then applied to an analysis of the most recent data on the nucleon mass from the CLS Collaboration~\cite{Ottnad:2022axz}.
-Of particular interest is the result that the values of $\sigma_{\pi N}$ extracted using all three methods, including the uncertainty in the coefficient of the (NLNA) $m_\pi^4 \ln m_\pi$ term in the chiral expansion, are completely consistent.
-The result is $\sigma_{\pi N}=53.0 \pm 3.2^{+0.7}_{-0.8}$ MeV.
-As illustrated in Table~\ref{tab:07}, this is in reasonable agreement with the value deduced from pion-nucleon scattering data as well as most applications of the Feynman-Hellmann theorem to lattice data.
+Of particular interest is the result that the values of pion-nucleon sigma commutator, $\sigma_{\pi N}$, extracted using all three methods including the uncertainty in the coefficient of the (NLNA) $m_\pi^4 \ln m_\pi$ term in the chiral expansion, are completely consistent.
+The result is $\sigma_{\pi N}=51.7 \pm 3.2 \pm 1.4$ MeV.
+As illustrated in Table~\ref{tab:07}, this is in reasonable agreement with the value deduced from pion-nucleon scattering data, as well as most applications of the Feynman-Hellmann theorem to lattice data.